Pulitzer Prize winners in journalism, arts to be announced - Philly

-NEW YORK (AP) - The winners of the Pulitzer Prizes in journalism and the arts are set to be announced in New York City.
+NEW YORK (AP) - The winners of the Pulitzer Prizes in journalism and the arts will be announced Monday at New York's Columbia University.

 The Pulitzer Prizes recognize the best journalism of 2017 in newspapers, magazines and websites.
 There are 14 categories for reporting, photography, criticism and commentary.